bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 #### Adding New Asset Types

-Adding a new asset type is easy!
-You just need to implement the {{rust_type(type="trait", mod="bevy::asset", name="AssetLoader", no_mod=true)}} trait, which tells Bevy what file formats to look for and how to translate the file bytes into the given asset type.
+To add a new asset type, implement the {{rust_type(type="trait", mod="bevy::asset", name="AssetLoader", no_mod=true)}} trait.
+This tells Bevy what file formats to look for and how to translate the file bytes into the given asset type.

-Once you have implemented `AssetLoader<MyAsset>` for `MyAssetLoader` you just register your new loader like this:
+Once you have implemented `AssetLoader<MyAsset>` for `MyAssetLoader` you can register your new loader like this:
 ```rs
 app.add_asset_loader::<MyAsset, MyAssetLoader>();
 ```